richardkentng/translate-api/readme.md

 - CR~U~D
   - Create: store the translated item in local storage
   - Read: display the items from local storage
-  - ~~Update~~: there is no need to edit the text of past translations.
+  - ~~Update~~: there is no need to edit the text of past translations
   - Delete: remove select translations from local storage

 # A Note About User Experience